My name is Nicole Letizia, and I'm a Rockland County transplant from Queens, New York!

 My passion for breastfeeding began in 2014, after I birthed my son, Sebastien (pictured with a beautiful latch at 7 days old).
 As of April 27, 2019 (my son's 5th birthday), my son and I are officially weaned from breastfeeding.
 It was a long, beautiful and challenging road, but I'm grateful we made it as far as we did!
 We celebrated our breastfeeding relationship and weaning with a special cake (see below).

-After experiencing my own challenges over the first few months, and turning to mom groups on Facebook for breastfeeding advice, I began to educate myself on certain topics.
+After experiencing my own challenges over the first few months, including mastitis, I turned to mom groups on Facebook for breastfeeding advice, and I began to educate myself on certain topics.
 All of the new information excited me, and I wanted to share it with all of the other moms online!